lcajachahua/trends2020/trends_eng.md

-# Technology and Business Trends for 2020
+# Technology & Business Trends for 2020

-This is a compilation of several Tecnhologic and Business Trends reports for 2020.
+This is a compilation of several reports for 2020.

 ## Summary: